Back to Library

 • Settles in the nerve cluster at the base of your spine

-• Most commonly causes genital outbreaks, sometimes inner thighs or lower body
+• Most commonly causes genital outbreaks, sometimes inner thighs or lower back or buttocks

 • Can cause oral outbreaks, but it’s quite rare